 The first records of the family was found in the Writs or Parliament of 1300 where Elias le Borcher was listed at that time.
 The Yorkshire Poll Tax Rolls of 1379 listed the Bocher spelling as being more popular at that time as Adam Bocher and Richard Bocher were listed in that rolls.

-Important Dates for the Bechard family
+Early History of the Bechard family

 This web page shows only a small excerpt of our Bechard research.
 Another 49 words (4 lines of text) covering the years 1066, 1643, 1642 and 1643 are included under the topic Early Bechard History in all our PDF Extended History products and printed products wherever possible.